 Will I need to prove my estrangement every year?

-Once you have been granted independent status on the basis of estrangement, in subsequent academic years SFE will ask you to reconfirm your estrangement each academic year, when you are reapplying for your Student Finance.
+- let you know they will ask you to reconfirm your estrangement each academic year, when you are reapplying for your Student Finance.
 This is straightforward and involves completing a declaration form, which SFE should send to your online account.
 To complete the form you will need to ask someone who knows you to confirm that you continue to be estranged.
 You can contact a Welfare Adviser at the Advice and Counselling Service who can normally complete this for you.

 If you experience any difficulties in re-applying for Student Finance as an independent student on the basis of estrangement, please contact a Welfare Adviser in the Advice and Counselling Service.